 - Any pending certifications that are incomplete will delay the processing of your loan.

-- Students pursuing an Alternative Loan with no FAFSA on file will be delayed an additional 4 weeks on top of our regular processing time of 4- 6 weeks.
+- Students pursuing an Alternative Loan with no FAFSA on file will have a delayed processing time outside of our regular 5-7 business day processing time.

 Lenders will review your credit history in order to determine if you are likely to repay your debt.
 They look at your payment history, amounts owed, length of credit history, any new credit you have applied for, and types of credit used.

 Back to Top

 It is a record of how you repay your debts.
 Information from your credit history is gathered and kept in a credit report.
 The information in your credit report is compiled and given a credit score.
 The most common credit score used by lenders is the FICO (Fair Issac Corporation) score.
 You are entitled to one free copy of your credit report per year at www.annualcreditreport.com.
 Although they charge you a fee you can also receive your credit reports from each of three major credit bureaus: www.equifax.com, www.experian.com, www.transunion.com.
 Also for a fee you can get a copy at www.myfico.com.